seanmorris/nynex95/content/hello-world.md

 The workers are managed by terraform, and indexes are rebuild when a content file is changed, all of this runs on `git commit` via the github actions.

-The interface is capable of editing files in its own repository, if the logged in user has the rights on github.
+The interface is capable of editing files in its own repository, via the Github API, so long as the logged in user has the rights on github.
 These edits **will** trigger github actions.
 You can toggle to/from the source code of this document with the icons in the top right.
 You can view your changes, but cannot save them without edit permissions on the github repo.

 ## UI